RaviShankar1s/QR-Code-Generator/README.md

 # QR-Code-Generator
-The website helping to make own QR code Generate
+The website helping to make own QR code Generate for uses